 Did you know that you can donate an unneeded car to the Fellowship?
 These donations can be counted as part of your annual pledge or be a separate donation.
-We recommend CarsForCharity.net as an intermediary.
+CarsForCharity.net has been used by several congregants; we cannot endorse them specifically or guarantee what your experience will be.
 [Please note that the details of websites are subject to change at any time.]
+Read on to see what the experience of one household was with donating a car.

 How We Donated an Old Car to the Fellowship